claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 I.e., 86 songs are for training, [16 for validation](validation_tracks:) and 50 for evaluation.

 To download the data, please visit [here](https://forms.gle/UQkuCxqQVxZtGggPA).
 The data is split into `cadenza_cad1_task1_music.tar.gz` (containing the MUSDB18-HQ dataset) and
-`cadenza_cad1_task1_metadata.tar.gz` (containing the necessary metadata).
+`cadenza_cad1_task1_metadata.tar.gz` (containing the list of songs and listeners' characteristics per split).
 Alternatively, you can download the MUSDB18-HQ dataset from the official [SigSep website](https://sigsep.github.io/datasets/musdb.html#musdb18-hq-uncompressed-wav).
 If you opt for this alternative, be sure to download the uncompressed wav version.
 Note that you will need both packages to run the baseline system.

 If you need additional music data for training your model, please restrict to the use of [MedleyDB](https://medleydb.weebly.com/) [4][5],